acrolinx/platform-api/README.md

 ## Authentication

-To use the authentication API, you'll need an access token.
+To use the Authentication API, you'll need an access token.
 Send the access token with the header parameter `X-Acrolinx-Auth` for every API request.

 ```HTTP